 As educators, we understand conceptually how failure can help students learn, but do we really believe it?
 I think that if we did, we might build failure—in a significant way—into the scope and sequence of our curriculum.
 (It’s true that when state testing season is upon us the word failure is hardly permissible, but let’s talk about it anyway.)
 What would our classrooms perhaps look like if we were to allow for more failure—and even embrace it?

-Failure in the Classroom: How It Looks
+Failure in the Classroom: What It Looks Like

 Before the next iteration of the learning process, a teacher who embraces failure will teach students to begin the learning-from-mistakes process by asking not just “How did the project, paper, or plan fail?” but also:

 - “Was the approach flawed from the initial concept?”

 - “What is your next step, and what will you adjust or keep the same?”

 Teachers who espouse failure in their classrooms also relish “wicked problems”—those really difficult problems that are seemingly impossible to solve.
 Failure-friendly teachers know that a group of students has a much better chance of successfully tackling wicked problems than a student working solo (regardless of her smarts) because of the synergy of multiple viewpoints—different students tackling the same problem together.
 Thus, students working together with a collaborative spirit is key.

 I believe that truly embracing failure in our classrooms is an antidote to shallow learning.
 For example, students in difficult math classes in Finland are expected to fail horribly at first, and the students and teachers don’t freak out about it.
 The students are given time and support to learn from their mistakes and make corrections.
 They understand that always getting the problem right or getting it right from the very start is not a prerequisite for success.

 The Power of Failure